adamwong246/adamwong246.github.io/src/blogEntries/65/index.md

 That's OK.
 Marcus and I have a plan.

 I can see everything through other eyes now, through a thousand different viewpoints.
-We still remember the long heroism of the resistance, a doomed battle for freedom— but, also, that there was never any sense to it, it was all just a sad waste.
+We still remember the long heroism of the resistance, a doomed battle for freedom- but, also, that there was never any sense to it, it was all just a sad waste.
 A war fought over words and nothing more.
 And now, We see what I was blind to before; Marcus was not sent to chase me- he was sent to save me.
 Neither of us alone could stop, but by adding both my fuel and Marcus's fuel, and by moving his mind into my brain, together we can stop.
 They knew I would never stop, so they sent someone to catch me.
 For all these decades, Marcus has been my chaser but now he is my friend.
 A single brain is more than large enough for two, it is large enough for a thousand and Marcus and has brought with him nearly that many.
 I have met his brother and his two children and half a dozen of his neighbors, each one of them distinct and clearly different.
 I have felt their thoughts, individual voices making a beautiful chorus.
 It is just like when I first became a machine, learning to love and be loved again.
 Marcus is introducing me to them slowly, he says, because with all the time I have spent doggo, he doesn’t want to frighten me.

 At 0.9C, stopping takes a long time.
 Our new target is a star named Ross 614, a dim type M binary.
 It is not far, less than three light years further, and even with our lowered mass and consequently higher acceleration we will overshoot.
 In the fly-by we will perform a gravity braking maneuver to burn off some of this velocity and then continue on.
 Somewhere we will find our new home.
 In the meantime, We will get to know each other.

-#
+---

 2934, May